Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên06/03/2025

-Many EU leaders welcomed proposals from the European Commission this week to give them financial flexibility over defense spending and jointly borrow up to 150 billion euros ($160 billion) to lend to EU governments for defense spending.
+Many EU leaders welcomed proposals from the European Commission this week to give them financial flexibility on defense spending and jointly borrow up to 150 billion euros ($160 billion) to lend to EU governments for defense spending.

 - Ảnh 1.

-Ukrainian President Volodymyr Zelensky (center), European Council President Antonio Costa and European Commission President Ursula von der Leyen speak to the media in Brussels, Belgium, on March 6.
+Ukrainian President Volodymyr Zelensky (center), European Council President Antonio Costa and European Commission President Ursula von der Leyen speak to the media in Brussels (Belgium) on March 6.

 According to NATO, Washington provided more than 40% of Ukraine’s military aid last year, some of which Europe cannot easily replace.
 Some EU leaders remain hopeful that Washington can be persuaded to return, according to Reuters.

-Meanwhile, French President Emmanuel Macron reiterated on March 6 his commitment to open a debate on extending France's nuclear umbrella to other European countries, but stressed that the final decision on the use of nuclear weapons would remain in the hands of the country's president, according to Sky News.
+Meanwhile, French President Emmanuel Macron reiterated on March 6 his commitment to open a debate on extending France's nuclear umbrella to other European countries, but he stressed that the final decision on the use of nuclear weapons would remain in the hands of the country's president, according to Sky News.
 "I want to believe that the United States will remain on our side.
 But we must also be ready if the United States is no longer with us."

 US President Donald Trump has said Europe must take more responsibility for its own security and the US will not defend a NATO ally that does not spend enough on defence.